Pure nature, herding, simplicity. Our most demanding tour!

 Very good riding skills and good physical condition needed

 8 days / 7 nights – 7 riding days (1-3 horses per person per day)

 Daily riding distance

 Day 1 Reykjavik – Varmahlið:

-A bus will pick you up at the bus station and we will welcome you at our comfortable wooden cottages.
+A bus will pick you up in the morning of the ride between 9 am and 10 am at your Hotel.
+After you came up north we will welcome you at our comfortable wooden cottages.
 There you can settle down, put your luggage away and then we meet for a tasty snack.
 We will have a short informal conversation before you will meet the horses and we set out on our first short ride (ca. 2 hours) Afterward you can jump into the natural hot tub that´s conveniently located outside our cottages and wait for an exquisite dinner.

 Day 2 Varmahlíð – Breið: Today is the beginning of our adventure!
 After a long sleep and a good breakfast, we will drive to the stable and get on our horses.
 While we are on our way to the highlands, our herd of free horses is also starting its journey.
 Our accompanying herd allows us to change horses during the day so our mounts can have a well-deserved rest and run free with their friends.
 We ride along the wide river delta Héraðsvötn where we can watch plenty of birds nesting and hunting.
 After lunch will ride together with the herd deeper into the valley along a low-traffic road we end our day at the farm Breið where the head stays for the night.
 We drive back to our cottages where a warm dinner is awaiting us.